LennartKeller/SponScraper/README.md

 # SponScraper
-scrapes all SpiegelOnline (www.spiegel.de) for a given period and saves it as xml files
+scrapes all SpiegelOnline articles (www.spiegel.de) for a given period and saves it as very simple xml files